fdila/nunchuk-ros-controller/README.md

 For the ROS libraries follow the guide on [ROS wiki](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup)

 ## Setup
-Define your wifi ssid, wifi password and the IP of the ROS master in the "Parameters.h" file.
+Define your wifi ssid and wifi password in the "Parameters.h" file.
+Change the ROS Master address in the main file.

 ## Usage
 Launch ROS